SoftwareAG/webmethods-b2b-examples/c8y-wmio-hybrid-b2b-create-edi850/README.md

 ![](images/MyEnterprise.png)

-3. You need an FTP server to connect.
-You can sign up for a free ftp server on https://hostedftp.com/ or https://DriveHQ.com

 ## Transaction Flow
 1. Partner (Postman client) sends EDI 850 to B2B Cloud via AS2 over HTTP
-1. B2B Cloud identifies the EDI document Type, Sender and Receiver
+2. B2B Cloud identifies the EDI document Type, Sender and Receiver
-1. B2B Cloud executes the processing rule based on a criteria for senderid, receiverid, document type
+3. B2B Cloud executes the processing rule based on a criteria for senderid, receiverid, document type
-1. B2B cloud executes the action defined in processing rule which is configured to call webmethods.io Integration for further mapping.
+4. B2B cloud executes the action defined in processing rule which is configured to call webmethods.io Integration for further mapping.
 The integration does the following
 	- Receive EDI 850 file and send FA EDI 997 back to the partner
 	- Parse EDI 850 file
 	- Convert the EDI file to XML